mjpatter88/go-graphics/README.md

 We can use this to write a function that draws a line from one point to another.

 To improve our line drawing, we can apply a general linear interpolation function to either x or y based on if the line is closer to horizontal or vertical.

+### Triangles
+Wireframe triangles can be drawn by simply drawing three lines, one for each of the edges.